 These plants are reliable, self-cleaning, highly disease-resistant, and maintain a compact shape of under five feet tall without any pruning.
 They also do well in Zones 4 to 11.

 The single, fragrant flowers start out as bright yellow and maintain that coloring throughout their lifespan in cool regions, or fade to cream in warmer areas.
 It’s a repeat bloomer that performs all summer long.

-Make this plant a sunny addition to your garden by heading to Home Depot for a two-gallon container.
+Make this plant a sunny addition to your garden by heading to Nature Hills Nursery for a #2 or #3 container.

 13. Yellow Brick Road